Valdecy/Metaheuristic-Local_Search-GRASP/README.md

 * iterations = Total number of iterations.
 The Default Value is 5.

 * rcl = List of candidate solutions.
-The Default Value is5.
+The Default Value is 5.

 * greediness_value = Chance of improving a candidate solution or to generate a random one.
 The Default Value is 0.5.